-David Adjaye’s McDermott Residency will culminate in a panel discussion about the future of the museum.
-Continuing the theme of the relevance of physical space to cultural experience in the digital era, architects, artists and curators will discuss current projects and various approaches to the future of museums.
+David Adjaye’s McDermott Residency culminates in a panel discussion about the future of the museum.
+Continuing the theme of the relevance of physical space to cultural experience in the digital era, architects, artists, and curators will discuss current projects and various approaches to the future of museums.
 This pertinent dialogue considers the potential of museums to engage diverse and participatory audiences and inviting contemporary artists to lead the way in re-conceiving how museums might interact with the public.

 2016 McDermott Award Recipient

 Director and Chief Curator, Studio Museum in Harlem